By Dr. Mercola

 Dental Mercury Fuels Chronic Inflammation in Your Body

-Compelling evidence clearly shows that dental amalgams readily release mercury in the form of vapor every time you eat, drink, brush your teeth, or otherwise stimulate your teeth.
-For a powerful demonstration of the reality of these vapors, please see the following video.
+Indisputable evidence exists that dental amalgams readily release mercury in the form of vapor when you eat, drink hot liquids, brush your teeth or otherwise stimulate your teeth.

 As noted in a 2010 scientific review2 on mercury exposure and children's health, there is no known safe level of exposure for mercury.
 Ideally, exposure should be zero, so any dentist insisting that mercury exposure from amalgam is "minimal" or "inconsequential" is really not acting in an ethical manner.

 The mercury vapors released from the amalgam in your teeth readily pass through your cell membranes, across your blood-brain barrier, and into your central nervous system.
 Effects can be psychological, neurological, and/or immunological.

 At above average doses, brain functions such as reaction time, judgment and language can be impaired.
 At very high exposures, mercury can affect your ability to walk, speak, think and see clearly.